 The increase of WBC is particularly interesting with regards to cold and flu, reishi can be effective in preventing but also shortening the lengths of flu.

 Reishi not only stimulates the immune system once it is weakened, but more so, reishi helps to 'wake up' the immune system prior to full disease, actually preventing it.
+So how does reishi work in the body?
 It is thought it is the high polysaccharide content in reishi that lends itself to its potent immune modulating benefits.
 For those with Candida albicans, reishi has been shown to help balance candida levels.
+(Make sure to check out our epic article on a candida protocol here).
 It's also these powerful polysaccharides are known to increase DNA and RNA in the bone marrow (where some of the immune cells are made).

 Both clinical and traditional use suggests that reishi may be beneficial in a range of immune-related sensitivities, like acute and chronic viral conditions such as Epstein Barr Virus, rheumatism, chronic pneumonia and even HIV.

 This magical mushroom has long been used to improve cardiovascular health, including to reduce LDL and VLDL cholesterol and lower high blood pressure.
 Clinically it has been shown to prevent and treat shortness of breath and hardening of the arteries.
+How does reishi work in this aspect?
 It is thought to be the triterpenes that are responsible for these improvements.
 It has the added benefit of balancing the "good to bad" cholesterol ratio also.